benmarwick/bayesinfmatcultphylo/README.md

 You can download the compendium as a zip from from this URL:
 [master.zip](/archive/refs/heads/master.zip).
 After unzipping: - open
-the `.Rproj` file in RStudio - run `renv::restore` to ensure you have the packages this analysis depends on (also listed in the [DESCRIPTION](/DESCRIPTION) file). - to re-run the code that performs the data analysis and creates the visualisations, look in the `scripts` folder and run the R and Rev script files in order.
-The file names contain numbers that indicate the correct order.
-You will need to install [RevBayes](https://revbayes.github.io/) to run some of these files. - finally, open `analysis/paper/paper.qmd` and render to produce the `paper.docx`, or run `quarto::quarto_render("analysis/paper/paper.qmd")` in the R console.
+the `.Rproj` file in RStudio.
+- run `renv::restore` to ensure you have the packages this analysis depends on (also listed in the [DESCRIPTION](/DESCRIPTION) file).
+- to re-run the code that performs the data analysis and creates the visualisations, look in the `scripts` folder and run the R and Rev script files in order.
+The file names contain numbers that indicate the correct order (eg. 001, 002, etc.).
+You will need to install [RevBayes](https://revbayes.github.io/) to run some of these files.
+- The data analysis took about 10 hours on my Macbook Pro 2.3 GHz Core i7 with 16 Gb RAM.
+The full output files were too large to commit to GitHub, and so are stored on [OSF](https://osf.io/rbqa5/).
+If you want to skip running the entire analysis, especially the time-consuming MCMC runs, you can find the analysis output at <https://osf.io/rbqa5/> in a folder called `revbayes-output`, and use that to run some of the later steps - finally, open `analysis/paper/paper.qmd` and render to produce the `paper.docx`, or run `quarto::quarto_render("analysis/paper/paper.qmd")` in the R console.
-Note that this file does not run any analysis code, it only combines the previously generated figures with the text of the manuscript.
+Note that this file does not run any analysis code, it only combines the previously generated figures with the text of the manuscript to generate the manuscript.

 ### Licenses